The Irish Diversity Charter

 Short description of the Charter

 The Diversity Charter Ireland was launched in October 2012 by eleven organisations, representing the broader business community and including IBEC, the group that represents Irish business.
 The signing of this charter is a voluntary commitment by these organisations to effective diversity management, preventing discrimination and promoting equality with respect to all their stakeholders and the environment in which they operate.
-In signing this charter, organisations in Ireland join their counterparts in ten other European countries in publically stating their commitment to diversity.
-The founding Irish signatories are: An Post, Dell, Dublin Bus, Dublin City University, ESB, Equality Strategies, IBEC, Permanent TSB, Rehab, Sodexo, Telefonica.
+In signing this charter, organisations in Ireland join their counterparts in twelve other European countries in publically stating their commitment to diversity.
+The founding Irish signatories are: An Post, Dell, Dublin Bus, Dublin City University, ESB, Equality Strategies, Ibec, Permanent TSB, Rehab, Sodexo, Telefonica.
+An additional 8 companies have joined the charter since that.

 The objectives of the charters can be summarized as to: